-Herbert Hoover arrived in Stanford only six years after its founding.
-Neither wealthy nor from a distinguished family, Herbert was given his first real chance at Stanford and he has spent a lifetime giving back to his alma matter.
+Herbert Hoover arrived at Stanford only six years after its founding.
+Neither wealthy nor from a distinguished family, Herbert was given his first real chance at Stanford and he has spent a lifetime giving back to his alma mater.
 The 31st president of the United States was instrumental in the foundation of the Lou Henry Hoover House and the Graduate School of Business among many others.

 Making its home in the nation’s capital, Georgetown University gives its students unparalleled opportunities to learn at leading scientific centers and institutes as well as top policy think tanks.

 It is not surprising that the school produced one U.S. president.
 Before attending Yale Law School and Oxford University, Bill Clinton acquired his undergraduate degree at Georgetown University.
 While there, Clinton was class president and also served on the student council.

 Lyndon B. Johnson also attended Georgetown’s law school but he later dropped out.

 Famed for being America’s first research university, Johns Hopkins University has revolutionized higher education in the country.
 One of the most notable alumni to have passed its halls was Woodrow Wilson, the 28th President of the United States.